 The best employees are the ones who accept feedback humbly and do what they can to make any needed improvements.
 Toxic employees, on the other hand, are much more likely to push back against any sort of criticism or negative feedback.
 This demonstrates a sort of narcissism that makes it very difficult for these employees to overcome their weaknesses and progress within the company.

-For helping finding top IT talent that fits with your team and can have a positive impact on your company, contact EDI Staffing.
-We have over 20 years experience helping companies find and hire professionals.
+For help finding top IT talent that fits with your team and can have a positive impact on your company, contact EDI Staffing.
+We have over 20 years of experience helping companies find and hire professionals.

 Leave a Reply